RogueRope/SurvivalGuide/README.md

 ---
-description: What's this rope camp?
+description: So what's the plan?
 ---

 # What's this rope camp?